-NO AC- Produce an error indicating that the deletion or update will create a foreign key constraint violation.
-If the constraint is deferred, this error will be produced at constraint check time if any referencing rows still TION exist.
+NO AC- TION Produce an error indicating that the deletion or update will create a foreign key constraint violation.
+If the constraint is deferred, this error will be produced at constraint check time if any referencing rows still exist.
 This is the default.
-RE- STRICT Throw an error indicating that the deletion or update would create a foreign key constraint violation.
+RE- Throw an error indicating that the deletion or update would create a foreign key constraint violation.
 This is the same as NO ACTION except that the check is not deferrable.
-CAS- Delete any rows referencing the deleted row, or update the values of the referencing column(s) to the new CADE values of the referenced columns, respectively.
-SET NULL Set the referencing column(s) to null.
+CAS- CADE SET Delete any rows referencing the deleted row, or update the values of the referencing column(s) to the new values of the referenced columns, respectively.
+Set the referencing column(s) to null.
+NULL Set the referencing commin(s) to num.
 SET DE- FAULT Set the referencing column(s) to their default values.
 There must be a row in the referenced table that matches the default values (if they are not null), or the operation will fail.